GoogleChromeLabs/bubblewrap/packages/cli/README.md

 To ensure if you are taking note of the correct location, check if each directory contains the following files:
-- On **Windows** and **Linux**, the correct **OpenJDK** path should contain `bin`, `include` ,`lib`, etc. On **MacOS**, the directory should contains the `Content` subdirectory.
+- On **Windows** and **Linux**, the correct **OpenJDK** path should contain `bin`, `include` ,`lib`, etc. On **MacOS**, the directory should contain the `Content` subdirectory.
 - The **AndroidSDK** path should contain `tools` which should have `bin`, `cli`

 ### Updating the location of the JDK and / or the Android command line tools.